nextflow-io/nextflow/docs/reference/process.md

   Can be a name or a pattern as described in the [Multiple input files](#multiple-input-files) section.

 :::{note}
-Process `path` inputs have nearly the same interface as described in {ref}`script-file-io`, with one difference which is relevant when files are staged into a subdirectory.
+Process `path` inputs have nearly the same interface as described in {ref}`stdlib-classes-path`, with one difference which is relevant when files are staged into a subdirectory.
 Given the following input:

 ```groovy
 path x, stageAs: 'my-dir/*'